 A: They are zonal headquarters but not divisional headquarters.
 The HQ of SER is near Howrah but there is no Howrah division of SER.
 In fact SER is a guest of ER at Howrah.
 (However, there is an Howrah division of ER).
 Similarly for Hajipur, Gorakhpur and Maligaon (in Guwahati city).

 2. What connects the first 4 stations here?
 And what connected the 5th (bottom right) to the first 4 later?

 A: SC, BZA, SUR and UBL were the original constituents of SCR when it was formed in 1966.
-SC and SUR were in CR, BZA and UBL in SR. After a few years SUR was moved back to CR and GTL was moved from SR to SCR.
+SC and SUR were earlier in CR, while BZA and UBL were in SR. After a few years SUR was moved back to CR and GTL was moved from SR to SCR.

 3. What unusual feature does this station have (considering the above theme):

 A: Nagpur is in CR and the SECR joins there.
 There is a Nagpur division both in CR and SECR.
 Like SER in Howrah, SECR does not own the Nagpur station.